July 19, 2019

 The independent interpretation of the New York State Human Rights shall be effective immediately once the law is enacted, but shall apply only to claims filed after the law’s effective date.
 The elimination of the “severe or pervasive” standard, and of the defense that an employee failed to file an internal claim, shall go into effect 60 days after the law is enacted, and shall also only apply prospectively.

-3) Expansion of Employers’ Liability for Non-Employees in Workplace
+3) Expansion of employers’ liability for non-employees in the workplace

 An important change to the New York State Human Rights Law in 2018 extended employers’ liability for sexual harassment to non-employees in the workplace, including contractors, subcontractors, vendors, consultants, or others providing services pursuant to a contract in the workplace, when the employer knew or should have known about the harassment and failed to take “immediate and appropriate corrective action.”
 The 2019 legislation builds upon this change by extending employers’ liability to any unlawful discriminatory practice – not just sexual harassment.
 This change goes into effect 60 days after the law is enacted, and applies only to claims that accrue after its effective date.